 The underwater world contains some of the most amazing flora and fauna and schools of mackerel, wrasse, and so much more.
 Old shipwrecks are also here to be explored.

 Check a full list of Kilkee dive sites here.

 This fantastic dive site is found in Popeye’s Village in Malta.
 It’s near Mellieha and just north of Malta.
 Anchor Bay is famous for the Popeye Musical in the 1980s, which starred Hollywood actor Robin Williams.

 Read the full guide to Diving in Malta

 This is one of the elements today that continue to attract tourists from all over the world.
 Apart from film set, Anchor Bay is home to breathtaking cave diving, various marine life, and clear blue waters.
 Another place recommended to visit is the other side of the island.
 Here you will find a huge anchor with big chains, which led the locals to name the place Anchor Bay.

 Chios Island is the best place to scuba dive if you are looking for an amazing dive experience in Greece.

 Chios contains some of the most amazing underwater caves, colorful and large reef formations, vertical walls, beautiful underwater rock formations, and glorious shipwrecks.
 This place is a great dive site for beginner divers since the water is very visible and the temperatures are moderate, especially during the months of April through October.

-You will be shocked at how beautiful the archeological dive sites are as well as the diverse marine life found in the waters of Tortuga.
-What’s incredible is that diving in this place in Italy is very affordable so if you are a budget tourist, diving here should be easily achieved.
+You will be shocked at how beautiful the archaeological dive sites are as well as the diverse marine life found in the waters all around Italy.
+What’s most incredible when diving in Italy is the very affordable rates, so good that even budget tourist can follow, yet the diving is fantastic.